 The Company is subject to taxation in the United States and various state jurisdictions.
 The Company is also subject to taxation in the United Kingdom.
-In the United States, federal returns for fiscal years 2013 through 2016 remain open and subject to examination by the IRS.
+In the United States, federal returns for fiscal years 2012 through 2015 remain open and subject to examination by the IRS.
 The Company files and remits state income taxes in various states where the Company has determined it is required to file state income taxes.
-The Company's filings with those states remain open for audit for the fiscal years 2011 through 2016.
-In the United Kingdom, the Company's filings remain open for audit for the fiscal years 2015 and 2016.
+The Company's filings with those states remain open for audit for the fiscal years 2010 through 2015.
+In the United Kingdom, the Company's filings remain open for audit for the fiscal years 2014 and 2015.

-The federal income tax returns of The Wright Insurance Group are currently under IRS audit for the short period ended May 1, 2014.
-Also during 2016, the Company settled the previously disclosed State of Kansas audit for fiscal years 2012 through 2014 in the amount of \$204,695.
-The Company and one of its subsidiaries, The Advocator Group, LLC, is currently under examination by the State of Massachusetts for the fiscal year 2013 through 2014.
-There are no other federal or state income tax audits as of December 31, 2016.
+The federal income tax returns of The Wright Insurance Group are currently under IRS audit for the year ended December 31, 2013 and the short period ended May 1, 2014.
+Also during 2015, the previously disclosed 2013 IRS audit of Beecher Carlson Holding, Inc. was closed with no adjustments.
+The Company's 2009 through 2012 State of Oregon tax returns were under audit in 2014.
+The audit was settled in early 2015 with the State of Oregon for an insignificant amount.
+The Company is currently under audit in the State of Kansas for fiscal years 2012 through 2014.
+There are no other federal or state income tax audits as of December 31, 2015.